-- Treatment options

-- · Applied Behavior Analysis

-- · Treatment for associated condition
+- Treatment options - · Applied Behavior Analysis and distinct subtypes - Treatment for associated conditions, including speech, occupational and physical therapy

-- Choosing the right treatment

-- · Autism and insurance

 Each child and adult with autism is unique, so each autism intervention plan should be tailored to address specific needs.
 Treatment for autism is usually a very intensive, comprehensive undertaking that involves the child's entire family and a team of professionals.
 Some programs may take place in your home.
 They also may include training for you to serve as a therapist for your child under the supervision of a professional.
-Some programs are delivered in a specialized center or classroom.
+Some programs are delivered in a specialized center, classroom or preschool.
 It is not unusual for a family to choose to combine more than one treatment method.